Yankee Swap Rules

 3. The person who drew #1 goes first and must open a gift from the pile.

-4. The person who drew #2 goes next and has the choice of taking the gift opened by #1 or opening another gift.
+4. The person who drew #2 goes next and has the choice of taking the gift opened by #1 or selecting an unopened gift.
 If #1's gift is taken player #1 must open another gift from the pile.

-5. The person who drew #3 goes next and can either take #1's gift or #2's gift or open a gift.
+5. The person who drew #3 goes next and can either take #1's gift, or take #2's gift, or open a gift.
 If player #3 takes an opened gift from player #1 or #2 then that player who is now giftless has the option of taking the other gift that was opened or opening a wrapped gift (they cannot take player #3's gift -- see rule 8).

 6. Play continues as such with players either taking/swapping a gift or opening one.